cms-analysis/CombineHarvester/docs/BuildSystem.md

-    lib/          : used by the build system test/         : code for executable programs (.cpp) bin/          : programs compiled from test directory located here
+    lib/          : used by the build system test/         : code for executable programs (.cpp) bin/          : programs compiled from test directory located here python/       : compiled C++ to python libraries will be produced here

  The `makefile` is located in `CombineHarvester/mk`, with a symbolic link added to the root directory of each package.
 This defines a number of special targets that can be built by running: `make [target]`